Easy Green Chili Chutney | Andhra Style Pachi Mirchi Pachadi

 7. Heat oil in a tadka pan add chana dal, moong dal and mustard seeds.

 8. Add dry red chilies and curry leaves.
-Put seasoning over green chile tomato chutney recipe.
+Put seasoning over Green Chili Chutney Recipe.

 Recipe Video